cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   publish_script: yarn run publish
 ```

+!!! tip "Task Naming"
+    To name a task one can simply use `name` field. `foo_task` syntax is simply a syntactic sugar.
+Following two task definitions
+    are identical:

+    ```yaml
+    foo_task:
+      ...

+    task:
+      name: foo
+      ...
+    ```

 ## Script Instruction

 `script` instruction executes commands via `shell` on Unix or `batch` on Windows. `script` instruction can be named by